Kimmadula/exam-group-GROUP-J-api/README.md

  { "id": 3, "name": "History Exam", "date": "2025-05-10", "duration": 150 }
 ```
 ### 3. Update Exams
+**Function:** Modifies an existing exam’s details.
+The client sends an updated exam object, including the ID of the exam to be modified.

 **Endpoint:** `PUT /exams`
 **Request:**
 ```json